-FHWA and SCDOT requested that another alternative that was also previously eliminated, Alternative 3 (refer to Figure 2-6, page 2-16), also be reconsidered as one of the Reasonable Alternatives to be evaluated further.
-SCDOT expressed concerns about potential future complications and/or delays by only reinstating Alternative 6, which had a high amount of potential wetland impacts, since Alternative 3 had substantially lower wetland impacts.
-Also, Alternative 3 would be the only combination of the remaining segments not included as one of the Reasonable Alternatives.
+impacts.
+Also, Alternative 3 would be the only combination of the remaining segments not included as one of the reasonable Build Alternatives.
 All combinations of the remaining segments would be represented if both Alternatives 3 and 6 were reinstated (eliminating Alternatives 4 and 8 did away with an entire segment along U.S. Route 501 and S.C.
 Route 38 at the northern end of the project).

 The ACT agreed to reinstate both Alternative 3 and Alternative 6.
 In addition, the crossing of the Little Pee Dee River in the vicinity of S.C.
 Route 917 was also revised to minimize impacts to wetlands.
 The initial alignment corridor traversed the Little Pee Dee River south of the existing S.C.
 Route 917 crossing to avoid the SCDNR Heritage Trust Preserve Vaughn Tract, which was a constraint.
 Impacting this property would create a Section 4(f) impact.
 However, by utilizing the existing crossing, the potential impact to wetlands would be reduced and the fragmentation of habitat would not occur in the Little Pee Dee River crossing.
 The ACT voted to continue with the alternative crossing the Little Pee Dee River on the existing S.C.
 Route 917 roadway (January 19, 2006 ACT Meeting).
 SCDNR stated that although they saw merit in this change, they could not approve this without the approval of the Heritage Trust Advisory Board.
 This shift resulted in a modification to the Alternative 5 and Alternative 10 alignments.
-As a result of the addition of two alternatives and the modification of two alternatives, the alternatives were renumbered as represented in Table 2.4 (page 2-19).
+As a result of the addition of two alternatives and the modification of two alternatives, the alternatives were renumbered as represented in Table 2.4.

-Table 2.4 Alternatives Interstate 73 EIS: I-95 to the Myrtle Beach Region
+Table 2.4 Alternatives Interstate 73 FEIS: I-95 to the Myrtle Beach Region

 Name Action Revised Name

 1 None Alternative 1

 2 None Alternative 2

 3 Eliminated, then Reinstated Alternative 8

 4 Eliminated

 5 Modified Alternative 3

 6 Eliminated, then Reinstated Alternative 7

-T None Alternative 4
+7 None Alternative 4

 8 Eliminated

 9 None Alternative 5

 10 Modified Alternative 6

-Figures 2-7 through 2-14, (pages 2-21 to 2-28), illustrate the eight alternatives that were recommended for further analysis in the Draft Environmental Impact Statement, while Table 2.5, (page 2-29), depicts their respective impacts.
+Figures 2-7 through 2-14 (refer to pages 2-23 to 2-30) illustrate the eight alternatives that were recommended for further analysis in the Draft Environmental Impact Statement, while Table 2.5 (refer to page 2-31) depicts their respective impacts.